Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

      alt="box plot comparing success scores of songs containing you vs songs that don't; the distributions are similar but with the 'not you' songs having a slightly higher median / middle value." class="centered">

 The coloured boxes show the range of success scores you would be left with if you dropped the 25% least successful and 25% most successful songs.
-The orange line is the median or "middle" success score, which is a measure of the average.
+The orange line is the middle or "median" success score, which is a type of average.
 The "whiskers" extending from the boxes represent the full range of the success scores -- excluding the extreme values, which are represented by circles.
 Wipe Out sits triumphantly on top of the whole lot.

-Funnily enough, songs that don't contain "you" have a higher median success score by 13% (278 vs 316).
+As it turns out, songs that don't contain "you" have a higher median success score by 13% (278 vs 316).

 Here's the distribution of songs that contain "you" in the first line (n=1412) versus those that don't (n=3772).